Gold Trading UK Guide 2022

 Gold Contract for Difference (CFDs)

-Instead, when you are buying and selling gold via a CFD broker, you are able to do this without paying any commission.
+Instead, when you are buying and selling gold via a CFD broker, you are able to do this online.
 On top of that, you can trade with leverage as well as trade fractions of a lot.
 This means that you don’t need as much money to enter a gold position when compared to buying gold futures directly from the exchange.

 Future contracts is the most common way of trading gold though it is much more complicated and pricey than trading gold via CFDs.
 These financial contracts have been used as an insurance tool for farmers, producers, and big companies for centuries.
 Nowadays, futures contracts are used to hedge a position but also to speculate on the price of the asset.